 Do you want to take off all your clothes and enjoy unrestrained freedom?
 Head to Raco del Conill, the official nudist beach in Villajoyosa that can be found near the city border with Benidorm.
 It’s quite small and well-hidden, and the road leading to it is narrow and bumpy so be careful while driving.
 Just before going down to Racó del Conill beach, you’ll find a viewpoint from which you can admire beautiful surroundings.
 If you would like to get to the beach on foot expect a bit of a hike alongside the coast from Benidorm or Villayojosa.
 But don’t worry, it could be done without many problems.

 Villajoyosa promenade stretches for 1.2km, from the harbor all the way to the old town.
 On the one side, there’s a sea and colorful houses on the other.
 Along the promenade, you’ll find many bars and restaurants serving good Spanish food.

 Amadorio riverbed park

 Park was opened in 2010.
-For most of the year, the riverbed is dry and you can walk in it without any problems.
+As we researched, for most of the year the riverbed is dry and can be walked without any problems (when we were visiting there was a small amount of water flowing).
 While there, don’t forget to look up and admire colorful, hanging houses built on the defensive walls of the old town.

 Valor Chocolate Museum

 Aguiló Tower is located at the edge of the Villajoyosa, on the border with Benidorm.
-It was built in the 16th century to defend the coast from the pirates.
+It was built in the 16th century to defend the coast from pirates.
 It’s a very peculiar watchtower, as it has quadrangular flooring (they are usually round).
-From the top, you can admire incredible views of Benidorm and Villajoyosa.
+From the tower incredible views of Benidorm and Villajoyosa can be admired.